 Any testimony that is unjustly gathered by a state government cannot later be used against the person in a federal trial.
 Likewise, illegally compelled testimony in a federal court cannot be used against someone later in a state court.
 Any information gathered in an interrogation cannot be used in court if the witness was not informed of his rights before the interrogation.
 It also gives a suspect the right to refuse to testify about indirect items that might aid the prosecution by providing a link in a chain of events that could lead it to discovering the suspect's guilt.

 The Self-Incrimination Clause of the Fifth Amendment can only be relied upon by individuals.
 It cannot be used by an organization, such as a corporation, to refuse testimony in court.
 It also cannot be used to avoid testifying about someone else's guilt.
 It can only be relied on if the testimony would incriminate the person giving the testimony.

 For your Protection

 The performance of the police and the prosecutors depend on the number of arrests and convictions they make.
 Good performance means more reward.
 They can and they will do whatever it takes, including lie to and intimidate suspects and witnesses, to secure their arrests and convictions.
 That is why is we have the Fifth Amendment for our protection and your rights to get hold of a skilled lawyer in Las Vegas.

-You'll need an attorney excellent in Las Vegas criminal defense.
+You'll need an attorney excellent in criminal defense lawyer.
 He can guide you with through the proceedings where you can invoke your rights.
 He would do whatever it takes – legally – to prevent their client’s conviction.